-TCS provision has been extended to cover additional transactions:
+TCS provision has been extended to cover additional transactions (from 01 October 2020)

-TCS Rate Receiving aggregate amount of Rs.
-7 lakh or more in a financial year from a buyer for remittance out of India under the Liberalised Remittance Scheme (LRS) of the RBI.
-Having PAN or Aadhar - 5% Not having PAN / Aadhar - 10% Receives any amount from any buyer, being a person who purchases overseas tour program package.
-There is no limit/ amount prescribed, Receives any amount as consideration for sale of goods of aggregate value exceeding Rs.
+Person liable to Collect Applicability TCS Rate Authorised Dealer Receiving aggregate amount of Rs.
+7 lakh or more in a financial year from a buyer for remittance out of India under the Liberalised Remittance Scheme (LRS) of the RBI (TCS applicable only on amount in excess of 7 lakhs and does not apply to tour package if TCS in collected by the seller of tour package) Having PAN or Aadhar - 5% Not having PAN / Aadhar - 10% Seller of overseas tour program package Receives any amount from any buyer, being a person who purchases overseas tour program package.
+There is no limit/amount prescribed.
+(TCS to apply even if such remittance is made by buyer through LRS) Seller of goods having turnover of more than Rs.
+10 crores in the preceding financial year Receives any amount as consideration for sale of goods of aggregate value exceeding Rs.
 50 lakhs in a previous year, shall at the time of receipt of such amount from buyer, be liable to collect tax on sale consideration exceeding Rs.
-50 lakhs .
-Having PAN or Aadhar - 0.1% Not having PAN / Aadhar - 1% more in a financial year from a buyer for remittance out of India under the Liberalised Remittance Scheme (LRS) of the RBI.
-Receives any amount from any buyer, being a person who purchases overseas tour program package.
-There is no limit/ amount prescribed, Receives any amount as consideration for sale of goods of aggregate value exceeding Rs.
-50 lakhs in a previous year, shall at the time of receipt of such amount from buyer, be liable to collect tax on sale
+50 lakhs (TCS provisions not to apply in respect of export or import of goods) Having PAN or Aadhar - 0.1% Not having PAN / Aadhar - 1%